 She is the winner of Flavors of India Cooking Competition 2018 hosted by Sabrang TV Channel.

-Kalawati is the Cultural Ambassador of AIFAV.
+Kalawati is the Arts and Cultural cordinator for AIFAV.

 She is the most senior committee member of the association and plays a pivotal role in ensuring that our association retains it’s cultural and traditional values.
 Our association has high respect for her as she continues to teach and share with members aspects of our Fijian Indian cultural identity.